 The regularly updated, comprehensive disaster recovery plan requires a few key activities of the internal auditor that include:

-- Assisting with risk analysis during planning and development stages
+- Assisting with risk analysis during the planning and development stages

 - Critically evaluating the plan once drafted

 - Providing the business with assurance the plan is current through regular audits